ethereum-optimism/optimism/rollup-node.md

 [random]: https://eips.ethereum.org/EIPS/eip-4399

-A deposit is an L2 transaction that has been submitted on L1, via a transaction sent to the [deposit feed contract][deposit-feed].
+A deposit is an L2 transaction that has been submitted on L1, via a call sent to the [deposit feed contract][deposit-feed].

 While deposits are notably (but not only) used to "deposit" (bridge) ETH and tokens to L2, the word *deposit* should be understood as "a transaction